 1. Monitor the reef

-Snorkellers, divers and yep, even walkers, can help researchers collect valuable information about reef health, marine animals and incidents by taking part in a reef monitoring and assessment program such as Eye on the Reef or Reef Check Australia.
+Snorkellers, divers and yep, even walkers, can help researchers collect valuable information about reef health, marine animals and incidents by taking part in a reef monitoring and assessment programs such as Eye on the Reef or Reef Check Australia.
 Volunteering options vary, but a great way to get involved is to download the Eye on the Reef app, for instance, which allows you to submit GPS-tagged photos of wildlife, pests, marine pollution and coral bleaching to the aforementioned authority.

 2. Clean our waterways